bhk/rio/concepts.md

     REST

 The first line is a clause that designates the "rest" of the block as a callback.
-PARMS is a parameter list, as it would appear in a function definition.
+PARAMS is a parameter list, as it would appear in a function definition.
 ACTION is an expression that evaluates to a value that implements an `and_then` property.
 The rest of the block is packaged as a function, accepting PARAMS, that is passed to the action object.
 The above